kiataj/ngTMAs-radiomics/README.md

 A more objective approach for normalizing images and subsequent filtered images is to use [histogram matching](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1HistogramMatchingImageFilter.html), where a reference image histogram is used as a templated for the histogram of the to be normalized images. \\
 ref: Laszlo G. Nyul, Jayaram K. Udupa, and Xuan Zhang, "New Variants of a Method of MRI Scale Standardization", IEEE Transactions on Medical Imaging, 19(2):143-150, 2000.

+## Histogram Stretching

+Instead of manually stretching the histograms a cell is written that goes through all the subfolders of the given path and if it find a file with the specified name, it does perform histogram stretching by the minimum and maximum values specified by the user.

 ## Discritization

 Images are discritized to a few gray value intensities to avoid sparse matrices in second order feature extraction.
 Discritization can be used for visual inspection of the images that are actually used for feature extraction.